 - More than 40% of Americans tried out a new coffee during the COVID-19 pandemic.

-- More than half of regular coffee drinkers prefer to buy coffee certified as good for the environment, farmers, and communities.
+- More than half of regular coffee drinkers prefer to buy coffee certified as healthy for the environment, farmers, and communities.

 - Specialty coffees are increasing in sales by 20% per year.